 Recently, there was a study that proved that the number of teachers undergoing medicinal treatment for trauma and depression has increased.
-Well, every day, teachers face students who are uncontrollable and it is very common that the administration seem not to care or out of control with regards to the matter.
+Well, every day, teachers face students who are uncontrollable and it is very common that the administration seems not to care or out of control with regards to the matter.
 Students are just called to the disciplinary office and are told to not do it again, and are simply released without further action.
-And when teachers want the parent to take action about it and discipline their children, their requests are remained unanswered or neglected.
+And when teachers want the parent to take action about it and discipline their children, their requests have remained unanswered or neglected.

-So, no matter what anyone say, teachers still remain rendered powerless in the face of bullying students and feel they have nowhere to turn to that will give ease their feelings.
-There are many teachers who weeps over the bullying of their students.
+So, no matter what anyone says, teachers still remain rendered powerless in the face of bullying students and feel they have nowhere to turn to that will give ease their feelings.
+There are many teachers who weep over the bullying of their students.
 And we cannot deny the fact that there has been already a GREAT CHANGE IN STUDENTS’ BEHAVIOURS REGARDING RESPECT FOR ADULTS in the past years, and many reasons are given as to why this has occurred.
 Unfortunately, few of them suffice when a teacher is shaking to enter his/her classroom each day or dreads going to work because of one or a group of students who will make it their personal mission to make that teacher miserable, knowing administration will do little to support the teacher.

 Like what ACT (Alliance of Concerned Teachers) representative, Antonio L. Tinio said that “while child protection is indispensable, TEACHER PROTECTION IS ALSO A MUST…”

-Students, as well as teachers must be held liable to what they do in and outside the class too.
+Students, as well as teachers, must be held liable to what they do in and outside the class too.
 They, must learn, from us, that discipline is a MUST and that RESPECT must be shown to people with higher authority than them- like us, their teachers!